 Noise went from something to be planned and built for—something that cost money to manage—to a moral failing to be policed, licensed, and controlled.

-By historical accounts, the soundscape of Toronto in the early 20th century was a cacophonous din: trucks rumbling, newsboys shouting, streetcars screeching, garbage tins rattling, milk bottles clattering, children screaming, radios blaring, factories whistling, bells clanging, dogs barking, and, most hated of all, the wanton honking of car horns at all hours of the day and night (termed “nocturnal tooting,” by The Toronto Star).
+By historical accounts, the soundscape of Toronto in the early 20th century was a cacophonous din: trucks rumbling, newsboys shouting, streetcars screeching, garbage tins rattling, milk bottles clattering, children screaming, radios blaring, factories whistling, bells clanging, dogs barking, and, most hated of all, the wanton honking of car horns at all hours of the day and night (termed “nocturnal tooting,” by The Globe and Mail).
 By the 1930s, the anti-noise movement was in full swing.
 Organized campaigns decried “needless noise” and urged order be brought to the city.
 Noise was deemed unneighbourly, and something that could be fixed through education—or, as a member of city council suggested, propaganda.
-G.A.
+G.R.
 Anderson, the University of Toronto’s self-styled “Noise Professor,” was a fixture in the press, using his newfangled sound meter to rank the city’s worst offenders (number one: streetcars).
 Adelaide Plumptre, only the third woman to serve on city council, proposed a bylaw against “unnecessary noise,” and on June 26, 1939, it came into effect.
 Shouting, honking, and bell ringing were outlawed.
 Old cars and motorcycles had to run quietly.
 Gramophones had to be played with soft needles, and radios turned down low.
 People could be fined up to $50 for each offence.

 Toronto’s anti-noise efforts didn’t happen in a vacuum, but instead took explicit cues from what was happening south of the border in New York.
 New York City Mayor Fiorello LaGuardia waged his own “war on noise” and in 1936 the city passed one of the first comprehensive noise bylaws in North America.
 LaGuardia, wrote University of Toronto assistant professor Lilian Radovac, “approached noise as an aural barometer of the chaos of New York City,” both a symptom and cause of urban disorder.
 He “brought sound to the forefront of a wide-ranging campaign to rehabilitate, reorganize, and transform urban life.”
 Noise went from something to be planned and built for—something that cost money to manage—to a moral failing to be policed, licensed, and controlled.
 It was a shift “from preventative to punitive,” Radovac wrote.